 Although you might have only a hunch or intuition about your topic at first, eventually you will have to formulate an appropriate and effective research problem and research question.
 One of the most common impediments to this process is a researcher's ambitions.
 It is not at all unusual for students to wish to answer a number of often widely divergent questions on the same topic.
 In the example presented, in addition to the above question, a student may ask such questions as these: Is gender identity in pre-adolescent Latino males in some way related to gang affiliation?
 How does gender identity in pre-adolescent Latino males influence their educational experience?
 Does gender identity in pre-adolescent Latino males eventually impact the rates of teenage pregnancy among Latino youth?
 How does gender identity in pre-adolescent Latino males correlate with adult employment records?
-How does gender identity in pre-adolescent Latino males in some way related to gath adult employment records?
 How does gender identity in pre-adolescent Latino males correlate with adult criminality?
 Not only do such questions imply a number of unexamined assumptions and biases, they also inordinately add to the demands that are placed on the research and, therefore, inevitably on the researcher.